lxwvictor/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data
 Unzip the "activity.zip" file first.
 Read it then and assign to "activity" data frame.
-Convert the date column to "date" data type.
+Convert the date column to "date" data type, the inverval column converted to 4-character string for better visual effect.

 ```r
 unzip("./activity.zip")